imjoy-team/ImJoy/docs/docs/development.md

  These parameters are independent from each other, meaning you can combine different parameters with `&` and construct a long url.
 For example combining engine url and connection token:  `http://imjoy.io/#/app?engine=http://127.0.0.1:8080&token=2760239c-c0a7-4a53-a01e-d6da48b949bc`.

-## Development
+## Development and Debugging
-* **JavaScript plugin**: you can use the [chrome development tool](https://developers.google.com/web/tools/chrome-devtools).
+* **JavaScript plugin**: You can create Javascript plugins from the template(`webworker` or `window`) in the **+ PLUGINS** dialog.
+With the ImJoy code editor, you can write your code.
+For testing you can click save on the toolbar in the code editor, and it will automatically load your plugin to the plugin menu shown on the left side.
+By right click on in the workspace, you use the [chrome development tool](https://developers.google.com/web/tools/chrome-devtools) to see the console and debug your code.

-* **Python plugin**: you can use your IDE of choice (Spyder, PyCharm,...) and then wrap the code as a Python module.
-You can directly import this code by runnning `python -m imjoy` in the directory with your modules.
+* **Python plugin**: Similary, you can create Python plugins from the `pyworker` template in the **+ PLUGINS** dialog.
+If your plugin engine is running, you can save and run(Ctrl+S, or through the toolbar) with your code directly in the ImJoy code editor.
+For larger project with many Python files, the recommended way is to wrap your Python files as standard Python modules, write and test the Python module using your code editor/IDE of choice (Atom, Spyder, PyCharm,...).
+Then create an ImJoy plugin with the ImJoy code editor, by inserting the module path to `sys.path` (e.g. `sys.insert(0, '~/my_python_module')`), you can then import the module to the ImJoy plugin and test it.

 ## Deployment
 Below we provide detailed information for the different deployment options ImJoy provides.
 We also provide some examples in the [Tutorial section](http://imjoy.io/docs/index.html#/tutorial?id=tutorials-for-distribution-and-deployment).